-=

-INFRINGEMENT F FINE (IN Euro).
+INFRINGEMENT FINE (IN Euro).

 12.2.
 Not present at drivers meeting roll call 200

 12.3.
 Not under crane when called forward 150

 12.4.
 Not respecting exit lane 100

 12.5.
 Not respecting entrance lane 100

 12.6.
 Radio man not at timing control 200

 12.7.
 Not lining up promptly on jetty 150

 12.8.
 Not in correct position on parade lap 100

 12.9.
 Destroying first buoy 1 lap and 200

 12.10.
 Destroying second buoy Disq. and 200

 12.11.
 Overtaking under yellow flag 1 lap

 12.12.
 In visiting pit during yellow flag last position

 12.13.
 Not in correct position under yellow flag/re-start 1 lap

 12.14.
-Taking technicians on boat on the course
+Taking technicians on boat on the course (excl. the race winner) 200

-(excl. the race winner) 200 12.15.
-Bringing own racing fuel to race venue 300 12.16.
-Not respecting instructions of UIM Comm / and or Officials 150 12.17.
-Closed valve of airbag system Not closing safety belts during time trials, free practice and the race Not connecting fuel pump lanyard to life jacket 1500 5000 1000
+12.15.
+Bringing own racing fuel to race venue 300

+12.16.
+Not respecting instructions of UIM Comm / and or Officials 150

+12.17.
+Closed valve of airbag system 1500

+Not closing safety belts during time trials,

+free practice and the race 5000

+Not connecting fuel pump lanyard to life jacket 1000

 - 12.18.
 The Formula Committee has the right to fine a driver (money or suspension) for any infringement of the rules or any abusive or unsportsmanlike behaviour. - 12.19.
 The Daily Management Committee may decide to apply a "drive-through" immediate-penalty in cases that carry a 1 lap penalty.
-This will be announced in the advance programme and/or the driver's briefing; it will be communicated to the infringing driver's radio person by race control and the driver must complete the drive through within three laps of the announcement.
+This will be announced in the advance programme and/or the driver's meeting.
+The drive-through penalty can only be taken under Green Flag conditions.
+This will be communicated from the Commissioner to the driver via his radio person and a board flashing the driver's boat number.
+The driver must complete the drive through penalty within three green flag laps of the announcement.
+He must leave the course at the pit entrance buoy and enter the race course at least at the back of the field maintaining 4000 r.p.m. during the penalty lap under the green flag.
+Failing to comply will result in disqualification for the race.